Dog Bite Lawyers in Ellisville, MO

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.

-The only major difference in dog bite law between Missouri and Illinois is in regards to the statute of limitations.
-In Missouri, you generally have five years to file a dog bite claim, while in Illinois you have two years.
+The main difference in dog bite law between Missouri and Illinois has to do with the statute of limitations.
+In Missouri, you typically have five years to file a dog bite claim, while in Illinois dog bite claims must be filed within two years.

 Common Dog Attack Injuries

-- Rabies
+• Rabies

-- Nerve Damage
+• Nerve Damage

-- Puncture Wounds
+• Puncture Wounds

-- Infection
+• Infection

 What Compensation Can I Get for My Dog Bite in Ellisville, MO?

-- Lost Time at Work — If you or a family member have been injured by a dog, you might lose your earning capacity for a certain period of time.
+• Lost Time at Work — If you've been bitten by a dog, you might lose your earning capacity for a certain period of time.
 The money you lost from not working can be reimbursed to you.

-- Pain and Suffering — Being attacked by a dog can be traumatic.
+• Pain and Suffering — Being attacked by a dog can be traumatic.
 Emotional stress, scarring, ongoing fear, and other factors have lifelong consequences.
 These types of non-economic damages are factored into personal injury settlements and verdicts.

-- Punitive Damages — Though rare, in certain circumstances a victim can sue for punitive damages if the dog owner's conduct was intentional or extreme.
+• Punitive Damages — Although rare, in certain circumstances a victim can sue for punitive damages if the owner's conduct was intentional or extreme.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Ellisville, MO personal injury lawyers will ensure that no money is left on the table in your claim.